-We would like to point out though, that related issues should be taken into account.
+We would like to point out though that related issues should be taken into account.
 This refers, for example, to comparative periods, as only the values of the receiving company would be shown for previous periods.
-In addition, pre-combination information could possibly be required in some jurisdictions on the basis of other laws and regulations (e.g. EU Regulation 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market).
-This may justify granting companies an option to apply a retrospective approach, so that companies in such jurisdictions would not, in effect, be forced to apply both approaches.
+In addition, pre-combination information could possibly be required in some jurisdictions on the basis of other laws and regulations (e.g., EU Regulation 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market), which may result in companies being forced to apply both approaches and consequently in incurring additional expenses.